Shayan-Mst/ChatApp/README.md

 - Vite (for frontend build)
 - Node.js
 - Express
 - Socket.IO (for real-time messaging)
+- nodemail (For authenticating email , sending code to your email for register purposes)
 - MongoDB
 - JWT (for user authentication)
 - Tailwind CSS (for styling)